Find Trade Colleges

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 6,800 jobs for Hearing Aid Specialist in 2016.
+In 2016, there was an estimated number of 6,800 jobs in the United States for Hearing Aid Specialist.
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
-There will be an estimated 600 positions for Hearing Aid Specialist per year.
+The BLS estimates 600 yearly job openings in this field.

 undefined